tpisto/pdf-fill-form/README.md

 ## Features

-* Version v5.0.0: New options startPage and endPage for the imgpdf feature to limit which pages are generated.
-Page numbers indexed from 0 (by Derick Naef @ochimo).
-Allow source to come in a a buffer an not a filename (by Dustin Harmon @dfharmon).
-Support for Node 13 (by @florianbepunkt)

-* Version 4.1.0: Support for Node 10 (by @florianbepunkt)

-* Version 4.0.0: Added feature allowing for parallelization of the imgpdf feature, also allows for settings scale and whether antialiasing should be used (by Albert Astals Cid @tsdgeos).

-* Version 3.0.0: Updated QT library to version 5 (by Rob Davarnia @robdvr).

-* Version 2.0.0: Updated nan library to version 2.4.0.
-Now __pdf-fill-form__ works also with all latest node.js versions.
-Tested using 0.12.0, v4.4.7, v5.2.0, v6.3.0, v6.8.0, v6.9.1

 * Supports reading and writing the following PDF form field types: TextField, Checkbox, Radio button

 * You can write following files: